mesosphere/dcos-docs-site/pages/1.11/installing/production/system-requirements/index.md

 ### Disable sudo password prompts

-To use the [GUI][4] or [CLI][1] installation methods, you must disable password prompts for sudo.

-Add the following line to your `/etc/sudoers` file.
-This disables the sudo password prompt.
+To disable the sudo passowrd prompt you must add the following line to your `/etc/sudoers` file.

 ```bash
 %wheel ALL=(ALL) NOPASSWD: ALL
 ```

-Alternatively, you can SSH as the root user.
+Alternatively, you can SSH as the `root user`.

 ### Enable NTP